scriptnull/vishnubharathi.codes/source/_posts/rude.md

 1. avoid curse words
 2. ask politely why I preferred this hardware
 3. listen what I had to tell for 2 minutes

+## Thanks for listening

+Not sure if somebody read this long post till here but if you have read so far I want to thank you for listening to me.
+Because that is step 1 of not being rude to somebody.

+I am sorry if I have been rude to you in some way in the past.
+I try very hard to be not rude to anyone.
+If you feel I had behaved rude anytime, feel free to talk to me about it.
+I will ask a polite sorry to you and correct myself.
+I deeply care about you and our friendship.

+A special sorry to everyone who had been rude to me and found a spot on this blog post.
+You should probably forget that you read this, just like the way I try to forget the rude moments.
+I have been quite successful in forgetting bad moments.
+How do I say, because most of this post is an approximation of what I remember from that rude moment.

+One more thing is, some of these events might not seem rude to someone reading this.
+But I cried or almost cried in all the above situations.
+Remember the cultural gaps and try respecting what a person might be going through.
+I wish that no-one has to go through this bad feeling of "rudeness" at workplace especially.

+## Takeaways
+1. Try not to be rude.
+2. Try hard not to be rude.
+3. Try listening to people and treat them in a good way.
+4. Avoid bad/curse words.
+5. Apologize if you feel that you had been rude to somebody in someway.